Pain When Urinating

 What else can cause pain when you urinate?

 Other symptoms of non-sexually-transmitted infections – there are other symptoms that are associated with this type of infections.
-You may experience a sudden, intense feeling of needing to urinate (urgency), urinating very little amounts often (frequency), lower abdominal discomfort or feeling generally unwell in yourself.
-The urine that is passed may look cloudy or even tinged with red, though in some people the appearance doesn’t change.
-The urine that is passed may also be unusually strong-smelling.
+You may experience a sudden, intense feeling of needing to urinate (urgency), peeing very little amounts often (frequency), lower abdominal discomfort or feeling generally unwell in yourself.
+The urine that's passed may look cloudy or even tinged with red, though in some people the appearance doesn’t change.
+The urine may also be unusually strong-smelling.

 Other, rarer, causes can also cause painful urination: